Castilian Spain

 Organizations: Castilian Commonwealth

-Castilian Spain is the way in which the European bit of the Kingdom of Castile and Leon is usually known.
+Castilian Spain is the name by which the European portion of the Kingdom of Castile and Leon is usually known.
 Ceuta is usually counted as part of Castilian Spain.

 Administration